When the UK was first put into lockdown on 23 March 2020, our normal lives and routines became set to change.

 - 250 people in sheltered or independent living schemes are being contacted regularly

-The first is with Salford University, allowing counselling students to offer 1:1 person centred counselling over the phone.
+The first is with Salford University, allowing counselling students to offer one-to-one person-centred counselling over the phone.
 This means that customers can receive counselling sessions on issues that are troubling them, helping with their isolation and improving their mental health.

 The second project is using volunteers to phone customers who are feeling lonely and providing some befriending and support to help them through this period.